eic/drich-dev/doc/tutorials/1-setup-and-running-simulations.md

 ```bash
 simulate.py -t1 -n10
 ```
-As an exercise, you may try other particles, energies, angles, or other tests.
+_Exercise_: try other particles, energies, angles, or other tests.

 ### View The Results in ROOT